Keep Learning

 Remote courses will often employ multiple strategies of engagement and interaction that will require the use of technology.

-Campus administration is working quickly to provide access to students who are in need.
 Take a look at the following resources for more information:

-The Computer Lab Lookup – this webpage will be continually updated as we work to gain access to computer labs on campus for students to use for remote instruction and finals.
+The Computer Lab Lookup – This webpage will be continually updated as we work to gain access to computer labs on campus for students to use for remote instruction and finals.

 If you have questions, please reach out to vcsa@ucsd.edu.